 a mortgage given in return for cash, rather than to secure a portion of the purchase price, as with a purchase money mortgage.(2) In the rehab. business, premium priced short term financing made available to dealers in distressed property for the purpose of acquisition and improvement; upon completion, the property is typically sold or refinanced for investment purposes.

 an individual, generally licensed, who performs an on site comprehensive inspection of a residential dwelling and produces, for a fee, an authoritative summary of physical conditions.
 A professional home inspection is considered to be an objective evaluation, free from self interest (as may not be the case with a contractor’s opinion.

 This warranty protects from future problems to things such as plumbing and heating, which can be extremely expensive to fix.

-Home inspections are required once a potential buyer makes an offer.
+Home inspections are recommended for potential buyers.
 Typically, they cost a few hundred dollars.
 The purpose is to check that the house’s plumbing, foundation, appliances, and other features are up to code.
 Issues that may turn up during an inspection may factor into the negotiation on a final price.
 Failing to do an inspection may result in surprise costly repairs down the road for the home buyer.